kpollich/localflavor-api-docs/carts.md

 # Carts

 Each user always has exactly one active cart.
 Carts can not be created or deleted through the API; a new cart is automatically created when the current cart is purchased.
+Purchases can be tracked through orders.

 ## Fields